ceres-solver/ceres-solver/docs/source/faqs.rst

    function is the Coordinate transformation between the `ECEF
    <http://en.wikipedia.org/wiki/ECEF>`_ and the `WGS84
    <http://en.wikipedia.org/wiki/World_Geodetic_System>`_ where the
-   conversion from WGS84 from ECEF is analytic, but the conversion back to ECEF uses an iterative algorithm.
+   conversion from WGS84 to ECEF is analytic, but the conversion back to WGS84 uses an iterative algorithm.
 So how do you compute the derivative of the ECEF to WGS84 transformation?

    One obvious approach would be to numerically